zhyvr/kaesar/README.md

 ## Kaesar 🔐

-Kaesar is Caesar Cipher in Kurdish language.
+Kaesar is Caesar cipher in Kurdish language.